Good stuff

 Give me some GV60 stats, then…

-Sport still gets two motors and all-wheel drive, but both are a little less powerful, whereas Premium trim is rear-wheel drive only with a single motor out back.
+Sport still gets two motors and all-wheel drive, but combined they deliver 314bhp and 62mph in 5.5s, while base Premium is rear-wheel drive only with a 226bhp single motor out back.

 How far will they all go on a charge?

 Because the battery is only feeding one motor, the lowest spec Premium trim actually gets the best WLTP range figure.
 That’ll do 321 miles on a charge, whereas Sport manages 292 and Sport Plus 289.
-All pretty respectable.
-There’s ultra-fast 350kW charging too, so if you find a plug capable of those speeds you can go from 10 – 80 per cent in 18 minutes.
+All pretty respectable and efficient at 3.6mi/kWh.
+There’s ultra-fast 350kW charging too, so if you find a plug capable of those speeds (and can afford it) you can go from 10-80 per cent in 18 minutes.

 How much does it cost?